Our Essential Guide to Cruises

 If you're put off by the idea of a large liner, but are still keen to take an ocean cruise and explore faraway places, don't worry - there are still opportunities for more intimate ocean cruises.

-Or join our cruise around Central America next year to sail between heavenly white-sand beaches on Star Clipper, a traditional tall ship with 36,000 feet of billowing sails.
+Join our cruise around Central America next year to sail between heavenly white-sand beaches on Star Clipper, a traditional tall ship with 36,000 feet of billowing sails.
 There will be a maximum of only 166 guests, so life on board is blissfully relaxed, much like travelling on a private yacht.

 So how do you go about choosing a destination for a cruise?
 As we've seen, cruises can take you all over the world.
 Luxurious ocean cruises often take guests to sunny destinations with excellent beaches.
 River cruises will take us through elegant cities packed with culture and the beautiful rural landscapes in between.
 And expedition cruises will take you to hard-to-reach parts of the world, often to uninhabited destinations like Antarctica, or remote islands in the UK.

+Some of the destinations you can visit on our upcoming cruises include Norway and the Arctic Circle in search of the Northern Lights.
 Ultimately, where you choose to go will depend on the type of holiday you want.
 Luckily, we have a large range of cruises available to cover almost all bases, from expeditions in icy climates to luxurious Caribbean sailings with plenty of beach time.

 Once you've decided on the type of cruise you want to go on and where you'll be exploring, you'll need to start thinking about what to pack.
 Obviously, this will vary enormously depending on your destination.

 For a cruise around the sunny islands of the Caribbean, you'll need to remember your sunblock, hat, swimwear, and anything else you might usually take on a beachy holiday.
 If you're planning to join shore excursions that involve a bit of walking, make sure you bring some comfy walking shoes along with your flip flops.
+Make sure you familiarise yourself with the itinerary, as well as all the potential activities you'd like to get involved with, and pack accordingly.

 Although most of our cruises don't have any dress codes and lean more towards casual, you might want to pack a cocktail dress or smart suit and tie in case you decide to explore bars and restaurants on land.